vuorenkoski/tugurium/README.md

 Project work for FullStack 2022

-Idea: frontend and backend (running in local Raspberry pi server), which collects and visualizes temperature and some other data produced locally.
-Frontend is build for both browser and android device.
+Idea: frontend and backend (running in local Raspberry pi server), which collects and visualizes temperature and some other data.
+Frontend is build for both browser and Android device.

 Running application: https://tempview.vuorenkoski.fi/